Updated for Q4, 2023

 - Any pre or post-tax deductions

-- By type: Separated by type (Social security, Medicare, federal and state taxes, etc.)
+- By type: This pay for each employee must also be separated by pay type (Social security, Medicare, federal and state taxes, etc.)

 Questions?
 Email us at firstname.lastname@example.org!